 If you're a history buff, visit Power of History for historic sites and activities!

 In picturesque Halcottsville, the Travis Studio is in an old blacksmith shop built in the 1880s and retaining many of the original features.
 The studio reflects the seasonal activities of the artist.
 In the summer plein air watercolor paintngs of the Catskill landscape--natural and man made--predominate.
 When the weather turns cool Travis works inside, using the summer's work to inspire works in oil, collage and printmaking.
-The studio is open by appointment and by chance.
-If she is there you are welcome.
+The studio is open by appointment.

 The Andes Society for History and Culture is a not for profit educational corporation established in 1975 for the purpose of promoting the history of Andes and the surrounding area and to provide diverse educational and cultural programming.
 It is located in the historic village of Andes, NY in the heart of the Catskill Mountains.

 The National Baseball Hall of Fame and Museum is an independent, non-profit educational institution dedicated to fostering an appreciation of the historical development of baseball and its impact on our culture by collecting, preserving, exhibiting and interpreting its collections for a global audience as well as honoring those who have made outstanding contributions to our national pastime.